Despite the name and the affiliation with the United Kingdom’s national airline, it’s very easy to earn British Airways Avios here in Canada.

 You can redeem Avios for travel on British Airways or any of its partners (Oneworld or otherwise), but you should actively avoid redeeming for British Airways flights (short-haul flights are fair game) due to their insanely hefty fuel surcharges!
 This is similar to how Aeroplan miles are best spent on non-Air Canada flights.

 British Airways Avios is a powerful program because it fulfills a need that few other programs serve.
 As frequent travellers, we often need to get between neighbouring cities quickly and efficiently, and often times buying a ticket with cash outright can be quite expensive for such a short flight.
 That’s where Avios comes in, meeting this need perfectly with its distance-based award chart.
-The fact that there’s some more sweet spots in the award chart, such as the West Coast to Hawaii trick, is just the icing on the cake.
+The fact that there’s some more sweet spots in the award chart, such as flying Qatar Airways QSuites to the Middle East, is just the icing on the cake.